 Magic Mountain under construction 1971Reminiscing about my clown job at Magic Mountain (MM) brought back a few more memories.
 The park itself was built on the golden oak-dotted hills that once belonged to the Newhall family.
-Their homestead built in the 1860s was located just west of MM until it was moved to Heritage Junction in Newhall, to make way for future development.
-Going further back in history, MM was built on the old Rancho San Francisco, a land grant given when Spain still ruled what is now California.
+Their homestead built in the 1860s was located just west of Magic until it was moved to Heritage Junction in Newhall, to make way for future development.
+Going further back in history, Magic was built on the old Rancho San Francisco, a land grant given when Spain, and then Mexico, still ruled what is now California.
 The Estancia de San Francisco Xavier (mission) was built out here in 1804.
 Until about 1970 you could still spot the ruins of the old adobe house.
 That was a lovely area for horseback riding.

 Magic has come a long way from when the premium rides had names like Billy the Squid, El Bumpo, and Galaxy.
 Now it's Dive Devil, Apocalypse, Scream, and Ninja!

 In the early days the staff was stretched thin to accommodate the park's tight budget.
 My little brother David (also an employee) and his friends took advantage of the inadequate staff in a wicked way.
 For instance, after work they would all pile onto the Log Jammer ride that sailed where it couldn't be seen by any staff.
 One of them would jump out and hide in the bushes, and when their log returned to the station, the rest of them would be hysterically wailing about their friend who fell out and got run over by the log, or drowned.
 One night they boarded the Monorail ride to find no staff monitoring it, a perfect time to use the PA system to make bizarre announcements such as detailing gruesome deaths in the park (up until then there hadn't even been any at all).
 I don't know the half of what other mayhem they committed.